manuelzapata/eda-azure/README.md

-# eda-azure
-Event-drive architecture examples in Azure
+# Event-drive architecture examples in Azure